JodySheng/ios_CapstoneProject/readme.md

 **Required Must-have Stories**

-* Users can get a list of books from the “child” subject
+* Users can get a list of books
 * Users can click on a book and see the book's details
 * Users can favorite a book
-* Users can view their favorite book on thier bookshelf
+* Users can view their favorite book on their bookshelf

 **Optional Nice-to-have Stories**